 Research shows that stress and depression can increase the risk of heart attack.
 Some people try to cope by drinking, smoking and overeating which are all unhealthy coping strategies.

 Learn to manage stress by relaxing, meditation, breathing exercises and by improving your overall emotional and physical health.
 Learn to love yourself first and heal any emotional trauma that may be causing you any issues.
 There are many books available such as ‘Loving What Is’ by Byron Katie, Louise Hay, Gabby Bernstein, Dr Joe Dispenza just to name a few.

 Depression can triple the risk for Coronary Heart Disease.
-Talk to your doctor if you have symptoms of depression, take counseling sessions if this will make you feel better and talk to your family and loved ones for support.
+Talk to your doctor if you have symptoms of depression, take counselling sessions if this will make you feel better and talk to your family and loved ones for support.

 Don’t let stress take over your life, be the boss of it! 👊🏼